Slow links, fast links, and the cost of gossip: Introduction

 In each round, each node can choose one neighbor to exchange information with: it sends a message to that neighbor and (automatically) receives a response.\footnote{Notice that this model of communication is essentially equivalent to the traditional \emph{push-pull} where each node can either push data to a neighbor or pull data from a neighbor; here we assume a node always does both simultaneously.
 Without the ability to pull data, it is easy to see that information exchange takes $\Omega(nD)$ time, e.g., in a star.
 Simple flooding matches this lower bound.} If the edge has latency $\ell$, then this round-trip exchange takes time $\ell$. {This model is, within constant factors, equivalent to a more standard model in which a round-trip involves first sending a message with latency $\ell$, receiving it at the other end, and then sending a response at a cost of latency $\ell$.} Notice that each node can initiate a new exchange in every round, even if previous messages have not yet been delivered, i.e., communication is non-blocking.

-\para{Information dissemination} We focus in this paper on \emph{one-to-all information dissemination}.
+\para{Information dissemination} Here, we mainly focus on \emph{one-to-all information dissemination}.
 A designated source node begins with a message (the \emph{rumor}) and, when the protocol completes, every node should have received the message.

 Classic examples include distributed database replication, sensor network data aggregation, and P2P publish-subscribe systems.
 This fundamental problem has been widely studied under various names, e.g., information dissemination (e.g., \cite{Censor-Hillel:2012:GCP:2213977.2214064}), rumor spreading (e.g., \cite{Chierichetti:2010:RSG:1873601.1873736}), global broadcast (e.g., \cite{Haeupler:2013:SFD:2627817.2627868}), one-to-all multicast, and information spreading (e.g., \cite{weak_conductance}).
 As a building block, we look at \emph{local broadcast}, i.e., the problem of every node distributing a message to all of its neighbors.